lucass-carneiro/phd-thesis/README.md

 # Compiling

 Run `make` or `make pdf` from the root directory.
-The created PDF will be found inside the `out` folder
+The created PDF will be found inside the `out` folder.
+The `pdftk` program is necessary for adding the extra information pages in the thesis.

 # Cleanup